-We have filed a registration statement on Form S-8 under the Securities Act to register the shares of common stock to be issued under our equity compensation plans and, as a result, all shares of common stock acquired upon exercise of stock options and vesting of restricted stock units and other equity-based awards granted under these plans are, subject to the terms of the lock-up agreements entered into in connection with this offering, also freely tradable under the Securities Act.
-A total of 14,274,607 shares and 2,696,762 shares of common stock are subject to outstanding stock options and restricted stock units, respectively, previously granted under our equity compensation plans as of November 1, 2021, and an additional 30,455,379 shares of common stock are available for grants of additional equity awards under equity compensation plans adopted in connection with our IPO.
+Upon the completion of this offering, we intend to file one or more registration statements under the Securities Act to register the shares of common stock to be issued under our equity compensation plans and, as a result, following the filing of such registration statement, all shares of common stock acquired upon exercise of stock options and vesting of restricted stock units and other equity-based awards granted under these plans will, subject to the terms of the lock-up agreements, also be freely tradable under the Securities Act.
+A total of 14,849,382 shares and 1,750,628 shares of common stock are subject to outstanding stock options and restricted stock units, respectively, previously granted under our equity compensation plans as of March 31, 2021, and an additional 33,000,000 shares of common stock will be available for grants of additional equity awards under equity compensation plans adopted in connection this offering.